Republic of Singapore Air Force: Aircraft

 In February 2003, Singapore joined the JSF program's System Design and Development (SDD) Phase, as a Security Co-operation Participant (SCP).
 The first deliveries of the F-35 Lightning II are not expected before 2021, but replacement for the bulk of the A-4SUs was needed by 2007.
 As a start, 20 F-16D Block 52+ have been delivered from 2003 under project Peace Carvin IV.

 The RSAF embarked on its Next Generation Fighter (NGF) programme to replace the aging A-4SUs.
 The original list of competitors was shortlisted to the final two – Dassault Rafale and the Boeing F-15SG Strike Eagle.
 The F-15SG is a variant of the F-15E Strike Eagle and is similar in configuration to the F-15K sold to South Korea, but differs in the addition of the APG-63(V)3 active electronically scanned array (AESA) radar developed by Raytheon.
 The F-15SG is powered by two General Electric F110-GE-129 29400 lbf thrust engines.
 The DSTA (Defense Science & Technology Agency) conducted a detailed technical assessment, simulations, and other tests to assess the final selection.
 On 6 September 2005, it was announced that the F-15SG had won the contract over the Rafale.
-An initial order placed in 2005 for 12 aircraft with 8 options.
+An initial order placed in 2005 for 12 aircraft with the option to purchase 8 more.
 On 22 October 2007, Singapore's Ministry of Defence (MINDEF) exercised the option to purchase eight more F-15SG fighters as part of the original contract signed in 2005.
 Along with this buy, an additional order for four F-15SGs was made, bringing the total number of F-15SGs purchased by the start of 2008 to 24.

 In January 2005, it was announced that 6 Sikorsky S-70B (derivative of SH-60 Seahawk) naval helicopters will be purchased, complete with anti-surface and anti-submarine weapons and sensors.
 2 more Seahawks were ordered in 2013.
 The Seahawks are operated by RSAF pilots, with System Specialists of the Republic of Singapore Navy operating the sensors and weaponry.
 They operate from the Navy's new Formidable class frigates, and when operating from land are based at Sembawang Air Base.
 All 20 AH-64D Longbow attack helicopters have been delivered to the RSAF.
 12 of these were deployed back to Singapore and took part in combined arms exercises with the Army, with the remaining 8 helicopters being part of the Peace Vanguard detachment based in the United States.